-Decision requested - GWRC he instructed to cease and desist in vet another attempt to gain control over the Mangaroa peatland.
-That the concept of "protecting peatland to retain carbon stores" is struck out pending thorough and extensive consultation with the community and Upper Hutt City Council.
+Decision requested - GWRC be instructed to cease and desist in yet another attempt to gain control over the Mangaroa peatland.
+That the concept of

-and the implications around and compensation for any loss of use by landowners.
+"protecting peatland to retain carbon stores" is struck out pending thorough and extensive consultation with the community and Upper Hutt City Council.
+That GWRC be required to formulate extensive rules regarding the peatland and the implications around and compensation for any loss of use by landowners.

-habitats, ecosystems, landforms and landscapes in order to reinstate indigenous natural character, ecological and physical processes, and cultural and visual qualities.
+Restoration The active intervention and management of modified or degraded habitats, ecosystems, landforms and landscapes in order to reinstate indigenous natural character, ecological and physical processes, and cultural and visual qualities.
 The aim of restoration actions is to return the environment, either wholly or in part, to a desired former state, including reinstating the supporting ecological processes.

 The process of restoration as outlined in the definition is so wide sweeping that it needs to be redefined.
 It should not be undertaken without extensive community consultation and support.
 The perspective - whose desired former state it is - needs to be defined, as does the time at which that former state existed.
 Some reference to expert opinion needs to be included.
 The assessment of what is needed to restore a habitat etc should not come down to the subjective opinion of a council official, given that GWRC has strongly stated environmental goals.

 Balancing perspectives are needed from expert advisors and from people directly affected in the local community.